-- B.A.
-Major in English Translation and Interpreting, University of Granada (2010)
+- B.A. in English Translation and Interpreting, University of Granada, Spain (2010)

-“No es nación para mulatos: Tragedias amorosas interraciales en narrativas abolicionistas latinoamericanas”.
-3rd Chicago Graduate Conference in Hispanic and Luso-Brazilian Studies, April 2018.
+- “No es nación para mulatos: Tragedias amorosas interraciales en narrativas abolicionistas latinoamericanas”.
+3rd Chicago Graduate Conference in Hispanic and Luso-Brazilian Studies.
+University of Chicago, April 2018.